preames/public-notes/riscv/vector-idioms.rst

    OR
    vfmv.f.s FN, VTMP

-LMUL Sensatitiy
+LMUL Sensitivity
   Note that vmerge, vslideup, and vslidedown are likely to be O(LMUL) in cost.
 As a result, these operations scale linearly with the vector LMUL.
-If the index being extract is known to be in a smaller LMUL prefix or (for VLS code) a specific sub-register, using a smaller LMUL for the insert or extract is very likely profitable.
+If the index being inserted/extracted is known to be in a smaller LMUL prefix or (for VLS code) a specific sub-register, using a smaller LMUL for the insert or extract is very likely profitable.

 Non-Immediate Index
   All of the examples given are for immediate indices because these are by far the most common in practice.
 You can write .vx forms of most of these, but there's no easy VLS or prefix optimizations available.